2021: dossier

 4. TEAM

-CO-CREATION, MUSIC + SOUND DESIGN Sam Ferguson (Canada)
+CO-CREATION, PROGRAMMING, MUSIC + SOUND DESIGN Sam Ferguson

-Developed with the support of Canada Council for the Arts, Tarragon Theatre, and Playwrights Workshop Montreal.
+Developed with the support of Canada Council for the Arts, Tarragon Theatre, Nightswimming Theatre, Design + Technology Lab, The Chrysalis, DART at Brock University, Playwrights Workshop Montreal, Precursor Lab, and BMO Lab

 Guilty by Association (GbA) shifts our process with each new project as we conspire with an ever-expanding network of collaborators from far-out disciplines to faraway places.
 Led by Co-Artistic Directors, Cole Lewis + Patrick Blenkarn, together we seek to expand what theatre can do, devising work from design ideas, exploring modes of storytelling, and scheming to fuse media to the stage.